GFDRR/rdl-docs/docs/hazard.md

 <br>

 ###Earthquake hazard maps for Afghanistan
-Schema attributes for earthquake hazard map related to occurrance probability of an event with return period of  once in 1000 years over Afghanistan.
-The seismic data catalogue behind the calculation of occurrance probability start from year 800, covering a period of 1200 years.
+Schema attributes for earthquake hazard map related to occurrence probability of an event with return period of  once in 1000 years over Afghanistan.
+The seismic data catalogue behind the calculation of occurrence probability start from year 800, covering a period of 1200 years.
 The hazard intensity is measured as Peak Ground Acceleration, expressed in (g).

 ![Screenshot](img/hzd_eq_afg.jpg)